lorenzopicoli/lomnia-plugins/legacy-locations/README.md

 # Legacy Locations

-A **Lomnia plugin** to extract and transform data from an old instance of Lomnia.
+A **Lomnia plugin** to extract and transform data from https://github.com/lorenzopicoli/location-tracker

-When I started developing Lomnia there were two sources of location data and they weren't properly backed up or imported

 Export old data from the "raw" column: